Skip to content

 Why myloasm?

-Results: Here are some preliminary results for myloasm until the preprint officially comes out.
+Results: Here are some preliminary results for myloasm; see the preprint for more details.

 Philosophy: Myloasm was designed to take advantage of modern long reads.
-Even the noisiest modern long reads (e.g., nanopore simplex R10) have become quite accurate—myloasm uses a new approach that enables high-resolution assembly from this data.
+Even the noisiest modern long reads (e.g., nanopore simplex R10) have become quite accurate.
+Myloasm uses a new algorithmic framework that enables high-resolution assembly from this data.

-• often assemble similar (intraspecies) strains better than other nanopore assemblers
+• assembles similar (intraspecies) strains better than other nanopore assemblers

 Limitations: myloasm may